CannonContraption/tbt/README.md

 file with your tasks, remove the lines for things you've finished, and run tbt again with your changes in place and you'll have a new set of time targets.
 No paper wasted.

+Note that the input syntax is quite rigid, the program won't parse your file right if you use spaces instead of tabs (\t) between the time estimation and description.

 ## Advanced Syntax